 - Set yourself a goal: First you need to have a specific goal you’re going to be working on.
 Are you trying to lose weight, get tighter, have more muscle, or maintain your current weight?
 This is your starting point on which you can base your food intake.
 Define it!

 - Divide your macros: When you know how much calories to take in, you can divide your total amount of protein, carbs and fats per meal.
-This also depends on your goal and can be found on the internet, but you can click here to read how I divide it and see an example calculation.
+This also depends on your goal and can be found on the internet.
 Choose your meals wisely and make sure it’s doable for you.

 - Mix it up: The best food schedule is one that is versatile.
 You don’t have to eat the same things each day, just find similar healthy options and vary with the right macro and micro nutrients.
 If you plan in advance, you can prep and vary more easily.

 - Track all meals: Make sure to fill in everything you’re going to be eating and drinking during the day.
 If you’re used to four meals a day, make a plan with four meals, if you’re used to six, make six meals, etc. Also if you eat something different than you’ve set in your schedule or have an extra treat, track it so you can adjust your remaining intake to that.

 - Choose a method: To easily make your own food schedule you can use Excel, Word or specific food tracking apps.
 This last one is most easy, because you can fill in your food intake in advance and it will calculate the calories and macros so it saves you time which can be very helpful being a healthy girl with a busy lifestyle 😉